tylerbailey/gibgen/README.md

 We are exticed taht you are intsereted in joiinng the GE Soawtfre Engreeniing Appsecitnerhip Prargom.
 Weoclme to yuor fsrit GE prommarging chanellge.
 Yuor chnellage is to courtsnct a prrgoam taht tekas an Enilgsh txet snirtg as iupnt and rerutns rebadale giirebbsh lkie tsih.
 Aoccdrnig to rscheach at Cmabrigde Uinervtisy, it dseno’t mtaetr in waht oerdr the ltteres in a wrod are, the olny iproamtnt tihng is taht the frsit and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it whotuit a pboerlm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.

 Other helpful information:
-* You may use any programming language of your choice
+* You may use *any* programming language... it's your choice
+* Your program should not scamble punctuation (.,-'...etc.) or numbers
 * Name your program as follows: _`gibgen.xx`_ (where xx is variable based on the language you choose)
 * Your program should be able to read text input from a plain text file passed as an argument **or** a string passed directly
    * `gibgen.xx "This is a String"`
    * `gibgen.xx -f mystringfile.txt`
    * `cat mystringfile.txt | gibgen.xx`

-Learn more about the application process [here](http://gecapital.com/sweap "SWEAP Home Page").
+This challenge is a small piece of your application.
+Before you start, ensure you meet the other minimum requirements by visiting [here](http://gecapital.com/sweap "SWEAP Home Page").

 What to do
 ----------